Carmina M. Chapp, Ph.D.

-I am Patricia Ireland, Director of Theology Programs.
+I am Patricia Ireland.
 My Ph.D. is in Theology with a concentration in Patristics, but I consider myself a generalist, teaching a wide variety of theological subjects.
 In addition to being the Director, I design courses and teach on campus and online, most recently summer courses in Patristics as well as TH 505 Moral Theology, TH 601 Theology of Grace, and TH 602 The Trinity.
 I give talks on theology and pastoral studies and have written several articles and contributed to a few series publications.
 My books are Women in Search of Truth and Guardian of a Pure Heart: St. Augustine on the Path to Heaven.
-I have lived most of my life in New Jersey in the metro New York area and now live with my family in Maine close to campus.

 I am Daniel Sheridan, Professor of Theology in the on-campus program at Saint Joseph’s College.
 From 2007 to 2012, I was the Director of Online Theology and have designed ten online courses.
 I presently teach TH 515 Pastoral Counseling and TH 610 Theology of Holy Orders in the online program.
 My Ph.D. is from Fordham University in New York in the History of Religions.
 I studied under Fr.
 Thomas Berry, one of the foremost Catholic thinkers in the history of religions and in ecology and religion.
 My wife MaryAnn is an expert on Native American religions and teaches on-campus and online for Saint Joseph’s.
 On September 19, 2010, I was ordained a Catholic deacon for the Diocese of Portland, Maine.
 I am currently doing work in systematic theology on the sacrament of Holy Orders with special attention to the place of the diaconate within that sacrament.
 To do this, I stay current in ecclesiology, in New Testament and in patristic studies.
 I am also studying the cultural possibilities for the new evangelization with a long historical view, building on the work of Christopher Dawson, Charles Taylor, Aidan Nichols, and Tracey Rowland.